 And as time went on, my computer skills made me modestly famous.
 At least intriguing to my peers.

 And I explored my chief interest, video production, further.

 But part of growing up is discovering that there is always more that you want to achieve.

 And for several years, I pursued those things.

 Today, 30 years have passed, and I better understand myself and the world around me.
-I’m not as carefree as I used to be, but I’m happy fully aware of the challenges that exist and my ability to overcome them.
+I’m not as carefree as I used to be, but I’m happy and fully aware of the challenges and my ability to overcome them.

 That’s my life up to this point in a nutshell.
-The photos remind me of this journey how I got to now.
+The photos remind me of this journey and how I got to it now.